 Claims History

-A clean claims history over 3-5 years typically results in lower premiums.
-Previous IP infringement claims, professional liability disputes, or design error claims will increase your premium at renewal.
+A clean record over three to five years supports lower premiums.
+Previous IP infringement disputes, professional liability claims or design error incidents will increase renewal costs.

 🛡️